0xfuje/curve-article/README.md

+# Curve Article
-## 📰 An article about Curve Finance and how $CRV tokenomics created value.
+### 📰 An article about Curve Finance and how $CRV tokenomics created value.

 👨‍💻 Part of the Codeless Conduct Hackathon - Open Track Tokenomics bounty